bumptech/nitro/docs/nitro.md

  1. `nitro_recv` is the only way to retrieve incoming frames from a socket.
- 2. `nitro_recv` will block until a socket is available unless a NOBLOCK flag is given; otherwise, it will return NITRO_ERR_AGAIN
+ 2. `nitro_recv` will block until a socket is available unless a NOBLOCK flag is given; otherwise, it will return NITRO_ERR_EAGAIN

 Sending
 -------

-There are a few different functions in the "sending family of functions", ranging from simple origin sends to replies and proxy relays.
+There are a few different functions in the that can send frames in slightly different ways ranging from simple sends to replies and proxy relays.

 **nitro_send**

- 1. Nitro send is a "naive send" that will send to any available peer socket.
+ 1. `nitro_send` is a "naive" send that will deliver to any available peer socket.
  2. If the socket is a connected socket, the frame is sent to the peer socket if it is currently connected; otherwise it is queued
  3. If the socket is a bound socket, the frame is sent to:
-    * On a "tcp" socket, the first peer socket that will accept the write() on the network (i.e, when there is room in the outgoing kernel buffer)
+    * On a tcp socket, the first peer socket that will accept the write() on the network (i.e, when there is room in the outgoing kernel buffer)
-    * On an "inproc" socket, the next peer socket in round-robin order
+    * On an inproc socket, the next peer socket in round-robin order
- 4. `nitro_send` will block if the outbound queue is full, unless a NOBLOCK flag is given; then it will return NITRO_ERR_AGAIN
+ 4. `nitro_send` will block if the outbound queue is full, unless a NOBLOCK flag is given; then it will return NITRO_ERR_EAGAIN

 **nitro_reply**

  1. Commonly used on a bound socket with lots of peers, `nitro_reply` lets you send a frame *back* to a particular peer.
-The peer is identified from envelope information in a frame that came from `nitro_recv`.
+The peer is identified by a frame they originally sent and was dequeued via `nitro_recv`.
- 2. If the socket is still a connected peer, `nitro_reply` will attempt delivery; otherwise, an error is returned and the frame is discarded.
+ 2. If the destination socket is still a connected peer, `nitro_reply` will attempt delivery to it; otherwise, an error is returned and the frame is discarded.

 **nitro_relay_fw**